 After a decade of hosting more consistent public events, recreational programs, and informal learning opportunities, Allerton is thrilled to announce the launch of “The Farms: An Allerton Folk School”.

-As the first folk school in Illinois, The Farms (as Robert Allerton referred to his Monticello estate) offers classes, workshops, and gatherings focusing on art, health & wellness, history, nature & outdoor education, or science.
-All experiences value hands-on, experiential teaching and learning, and are facilitated by and for the members of the community.
+As the first folk school in Illinois, The Farms (as Robert Allerton referred to his Monticello estate) offers classes, workshops, and gatherings focusing on art, outdoor education, science, storytelling, and wellness.
+All courses value hands-on, experiential teaching and learning, and are facilitated by and for the members of the community.

 Vision: Creating a community through experiential learning, storytelling, and accessible creative expressions in a restorative environment